Interplay of Turbulence and Proton-Microinstability Growth in Space Plasmas: PIC simulation

-\textit{PIC simulation}-- We analyze data obtained from a three-dimensional, fully kinetic, particle-in-cell (PIC) simulation~\citep{Roytershteyn2015PTRSA}.
+We analyze data obtained from a three-dimensional, fully kinetic, particle-in-cell (PIC) simulation~\citep{Roytershteyn2015PTRSA}.
 The simulation has $2048^3$ grid points, with $L = 41.9\,d_{\mathrm{i}}$, $\beta_{\mathrm{p}}=\beta_{\mathrm{e}} = 0.5$, $m_{\mathrm{p}} / m_{\mathrm{e}} = 50$, $\delta B / B_0 = 1$.
 The analysis is performed on a snapshot late in time evolution of the simulation.
 For more details, refer to \cite{Roytershteyn2015PTRSA}.
-We emphasize that no attempt is made to closely align the simulation parameters with those of the magnetosheath or the solar wind.
+We emphasize that no attempt is made to closely align the simulation parameters with those of the magnetosheath or the solar wind. {The three systems have very different plasma parameters, such as turbulence amplitude, plasma beta, and Reynolds number.
+A different initial condition in the simulation would have led to possibly different outcomes, but the three systems together cover plasma regimes rather broadly.}

 Figure~\ref{fig:brazil} shows the estimated values of probability density of $(\beta_{\parallel \mathrm{p}},R_{\mathrm{p}})$-values in the 3D PIC data